williamh/williamh.github.io/Hubbs-William-Resume.md

 ***Webmaster and Web Trainer (2014)***

-Maintained the business's web site and trained clients in using WordPress to build their own web sites and blogs.
+- Maintained the business's web site.
+- Trained clients in using WordPress to build their own web sites and blogs.

 ### AFFILIATED COMPUTER SERVICES, INC. (ACS), Dallas, TX